 What car rental company do you recommend?

 “I want to rent a car and drive to places on my own.
 Which company do you recommend?
 Do I need a four-wheel drive or a two-wheel drive?”
 Yeah, this question also gets asked a lot.
-Now, it’s no secret that I recommend Blue Car Rental, because they’re a local Icelandic company and also, they give my readers a discount on their purchase, which is awesome!
+Now, it’s no secret that I recommend Blue Car Rental, because they’re a local Icelandic company.
+Exclusive offer for IWAV readers, Blue Car Rental is offering 5% off your total rental price!
+The discount will automatically be applied at checkout when you use my VIP link above – no code needed!
 But really, there are so many rental car companies to choose from in Iceland.
 It really just depends on what kind of vehicle you want, if you want your insurances included or separate, if you want to pick your car right up from the airport, or if you’re willing to get on a shuttle to get to a different location.

 There’s a lot of things to consider.
 As far as needing a two-wheel drive or a four-wheel drive, I’ve also made an entire video for you to answer that question, so you are going to want to watch that right now.
 But, my main rule of thumb is that if you are coming during the summer, you should be okay with a two-wheel drive.
 If you are coming during the winter, then you need a four-wheel drive.
 Just watch the video.